rschristopher/rschristopher.github.io/src/custody/index.md

     burden back onto you, adding unecessary complexity and vulnerability.

-Bitcoin Self Custody is exactly as hard as learning about the Internet in the 1990s.
+Bitcoin self custody is exactly as hard as learning about the Internet in the 1990s.

 It's new, it's different,